-General inks for rubber stamping fall into three categories; dye, pigment or permanent-solvent based.
-In addition to these, inks have been developed that are technique specific, for instance inks for stamping onto fabric or for use with embossing powders.
+General inks for rubber stamping fall into three categories; dye, pigment or permanent solvent based.
+In addition to these, inks have been developed that are technique specific, for instance, inks for stamping onto fabric or for use with embossing powders.

 The type of ink you use will effect the finished project so it's important to use the right ink for the job.
-If you are doing to use heat embossing techniques, for example, it's important to use a slow dying ink with you embossing powder.
+If you are doing to use heat embossing techniques, for example, it's important to use a slow-drying ink with you embossing powder.
 There are many creative ways you can use inks, as well as simply stamping with them.

 Most inks are readily available in a wide range of colors from the deepest blacks to pale pastels.
-This means that there's bound to be the perfect color ink available for you project or to match the theme or a special occasion.
+This means that there's bound to be the perfect color ink available for your project or to match the theme or a special occasion.
 The main features of the main different types of inks for rubber stamping are as follows:

-- Good inks for a beginner to use as being fast drying, they are less likely to smudge
+Colorfast and quick drying.
+Good inks for a beginner to use as being fast drying, they are less likely to smudge

 - Work particularly well with white and light colored papers and boards

 Tip: Store dye based inks upside down so the dye flows to the top of the felt pad.

 Tip: Faster drying pigment based inks are being developed, your supplier will be able to advise.